-In this tutorial, you’ll learn how to connect your Notecard-powered app to an external cloud provider or service, Azure, and how to start creating simple visualizations with sensor data.
+In this tutorial, you'll learn how to connect your Notecard-powered app to Azure IoT Central, and learn how to start creating simple visualizations with sensor data.

 sensors.qo